nnthanh101/Serverless-DataHub/cudos-framework/README.md

   * The governance account is the one own the QuickSight dashboard
 * [ ] `jq`

+If you're using AWS Cloud9, disable the AWS managed temporary credentials and use an EC2 instance profile with enough permissions ([read more](https://devsecops.job4u.io/en/prerequisites/bootstrap/admin-iam-role/)).

 ## 2. Prepare CUR data